juju/docs/src/en/reference-hook-tools.md

 ## opened-ports

-`opened-ports` lists all ports or ranges opened by the unit.
+`opened-ports` lists all ports or ranges opened by the **unit**.
 The opened-ports hook tool lists all the ports currently opened **by the running charm**.
 It does not, at the moment, include ports which may be opened by other charms co-hosted on the same machine [lp#1427770](https://bugs.launchpad.net/juju-core/+bug/1427770).

 !!!
 Note: opening ports is transactional (i.e. will take place on successfully